Mass (2021 film): Production

 In November 2019, it was announced that Fran Kranz would write and direct Mass in his feature directorial debut, with Reed Birney, Ann Dowd, Jason Isaacs, and Martha Plimpton attached to star.
 Breeda Wool joined the cast in December 2019.
 The film was shot over a roughly two week period in late 2019 at Emmanuel Episcopal Church in Hailey, Idaho.

 Release

 Mass had its world premiere at the 2021 Sundance Film Festival on January 30, 2021 in the Premieres section.
 In May 2021, Bleecker Street acquired distribution rights to the film.
-By the end of its run, the film will have screened at film festivals in Busan, Charlottesville, London, San Sebastian, Sudbury, Woodstock and Zurich.
-It is scheduled to be released on October 8, 2021.
+By the end of its run, the film screened at film festivals in Busan, Charlottesville, London, San Sebastian, Sudbury, Woodstock and Zurich.
+It was released on October 8, 2021.
 In September 2021, Sky Cinema acquired the UK and Ireland distribution rights.
-In the United States, the film was screened in four theaters; two in New York and two in Los Angeles.
+In the United States, the film was initially screened in four theaters; two in New York and two in Los Angeles.